A wreath shaped charcuterie board with candy and cookies and a large red bow made with string licorice.

 *This post includes affiliate links, for more info on affiliate links visit here!

-a side view of the holiday wreath shaped dessert board.
+A side view of the holiday wreath shaped dessert board.

 Shop for your Holiday Charcuterie: